-The amendment will minimise risk of harm to people with disability, by giving the power to require the production of disability worker clearance card.
+The amendment will minimise risk of harm to people with disability, by giving a police officer power to require the production of a disability worker clearance card, where the police officer is taken to be investigating a matter under the PPR Act.
 This is to ensure that a person who has been convicted of a disqualifying offence, or is a disqualified person, cannot represent that they are entitled to work once their clearance card has been given to a police officer.